 Each week, we read news about hiring, diversity, and the workplace, so you don’t have to.
-This week: proof that age discrimination exists; the class wage gap; the bias against black women with natural hair; how to respond when a co-worker makes an inappropriate comment; and more.
+Also his week: proof that age discrimination exists; the bias against black women with natural hair; how to respond when a co-worker makes an inappropriate comment; and more.

 What are the best ways to ask and answer questions about race, ethnicity, and inclusion?

 Plenty of women are earning Ph.D.s in a variety of disciplines yet too many conference panels still feature only men.

 Also in our weekly roundup of the best conversations from The Chronicle's discussion forums: how to write a diversity statement.